 Table 2 shows the average annual change in cost of living as measured by each of the three indices over the period under study.
 It clearly shows a wide variance in the experience of cost of living increases depending on region of residence.
 The average annual increase in cost of living when measured by the CPI was highest in Rural Upper Egypt and lowest in Cairo over this period.
 However, when measured by the fixed weight TCLI(0) it appeared highest in the Border Regions averaging a very high 17.4 % per year over this period; and lowest in the Canal Cities and Urban Lower Egypt averaging 14% per year, which is still quite considerable.
 When measured by the variable weight TCLI(1), cost of living also rose fastest in the Border regions, at 16.95% per year, while the slowest increase was again in the Canal Cities at 14% per year.
 The gaps between regions as measured by the cost of living indices is much larger than that measured by the CPI.
 Using the CPI would imply that the spread between regions is at most 1.3% per year.
-Using the TCLI however implies spreads of between 2.9% (for TCLI(1)) and 3.4% (for TCLI(0)) per year.
 This reflects a much larger degree of inequality between regions in terms of the rise of the cost of living over time, than would be implied by CAPMAS's CPI.